Crawling Stages: Causes & Risk Factors In The Us

 Space Encourages exploration Limits movement

-Surface Texture Provides traction Causes slips and falls
+Surface Texture Provides traction May cause slips and falls

 Parenting Practices and Their Impact

-• Provide ample tummy time: This strengthens your baby’s neck, back, and shoulder muscles, essential for crawling.
+• Provide regular tummy time: This helps strengthen your baby’s neck, back, shoulders, and arms.

 Recognizing Delays and Seeking Help